kodecocodes/i9t/your-app-on-the-web/your-app-on-the-web.markdown

 That's enough theory for now!
 Time to find out how to add universal links to your own apps.

+To tie your website to your native app and prove that it's your website, there are two 'bonds' that you have to create: You have to tell your native app about your domain, and you have to tell your domain about your native app.
+Then, you need to add some code to your app to handle the incoming links.
+First up, letting the RWDevCon app know about the `rwdevcon.com` domain.

 ### Registering your app to handle universal links

-To tie your domain to your native app and prove that it's your domain, there are two 'bonds' that you have to create: You have to tell your native app about your domain, and you have to tell your domain about your native app.
-First up, letting the RWDevCon app know about the `rwdevcon.com` domain.

 Go to the starter files included with this chapter and open **RWDevCon.xcodeproj** from the **rwdevcon-app** directory.
 In the **project navigator**, select the **RWDevCon project**, then the main **RWDevCon target**.
 Switch to the **Capabilities** tab and add the following domains to the **Associated Domains** section: